esanch/EEarl.github.io/README.md

   - Finding trends in Disney's revenue and how COVID 19 impacted such trends.
 After Disney's closure (due to COVID 19) programs like Magic Key were implemented and how this program affected Disney's company image is impacted.

 2. #### Disney+ & reviews:
-  - Disney implamented programs such as Magic Key and Disney+ as a result of the closure caused by COVID 19 how this impacted people's opinion of Disney is investigated in this projects.
-Suggestions on what Disney could do to maintain an postive image is discussed.
+  - Disney implemented programs such as Magic Key and Disney+ because of the closure caused by COVID 19 how this impacted people's opinion of Disney is investigated in this project.
+Suggestions on what Disney could do to maintain a positive image is discussed.
 ***

 <br>